 - 2 GB of work related data $35/month

-.
+to UW Surplus Properties along with a signed Allowance Agreement.
 In the 'Additional Comments' box on the form, indicate the initial cost and purchase date of the phone.
 The supervisor's approval is required before submitting the form.
 Below is a chart of the repayments that will apply.
 The department should retain adequate documentation to support the disposition of the device.
 Contact the Surplus Property Store at 206-685-1573 to make payment.

 ||Employee Acquisition Cost (minimum of $5)